CollinLBauer/MCC-Modloader/README.md

 ---

-## TODO
+### TODO
 - Switch to a compiled language (Rust?)
-  - *I want the function to be launched as an executable and not require any dependencies or unneccesary bloat.*
+  - *I want the app to be launched as an executable and not require any runtime dependencies or unneccesary bloat.*
 - Populate hash lists
 - Create mod file structure
 - Vanilla backup functions